-Receiving a Jobkeeper payments carries the risk of an audit because the ATO is heavily monitoring fraudulent Jobkeeper claims: records and monthly declaration/information could be subject to in-depth examination.
+Receiving a Jobkeeper payment carries the risk of an audit because the Australian Taxation Office (ATO) is heavily monitoring fraudulent Jobkeeper claims: records and monthly declaration/information could be subject to in-depth examination.

 The Jobkeeper scheme is part of the Government’s economic support package for Australian businesses significantly affected by the coronavirus (COVID-19).
 The scheme started with the fortnight beginning on 30 March 2020.
 It is currently due to end on the week ending 27 September 2020.
 However this may be extended.

 Under Jobkeeper, eligible employers (includes sole traders, not-for-profits, charities, companies and other entities) can apply to receive $1,500 per eligible employee (and eligible business participant) per fortnight.